-No information is available on the clinical use of agalsidase beta during breastfeeding.
-Because it is a large protein molecule with a molecular weight of about 100,000 Da, the amount in milk is likely to be very low and absorption is unlikely because it is probably destroyed in the infant's gastrointestinal tract.
-Six infants who were breastfed for periods up to 12 months by mothers taking the closely related drug agalsidase alfa experienced no adverse effects associated with the drug.
+Agalsidase alfa is not approved for marketing in the United States by the U.S. Food and Drug Administration, but is available in other countries.
+Because it is a large protein molecule with a molecular weight of about 100,000, the amount in milk is likely to be very low and absorption is unlikely because it is probably destroyed in the infant's gastrointestinal tract.
+Six infants who were breastfed for periods up to 12 months by mothers taking agalsidase alfa experienced no adverse effects associated with the drug.